Achieve DORA Compliance by Tomorrow! Learn from our expert-led webinar on mastering DORA requirements! 🎥

 What Is Enterprise Architecture?

-Enterprise architecture sets outs to address the problem by mapping out the structure and operation of an organization to help decision makers navigate this complexity.
+Enterprise architecture maps out the structure and operation of an organization to help decision makers navigate its complexity.

 It is effectively a digital blueprint of an organization, providing a conceptual view of how the different parts of a business fit together.
 It helps strategy leaders create roadmaps for both long-term and short-term change and assess the potential impact of those changes.